gadhagod/gadhagod.github.io/index.md

 Here is a list of (most of the) projects I made in the last few months.

 - Nov 23, 2020
+    - [Pewdiepie VS Cocomelon](https://pewdiepie-vs-cocomelon.herokuapp.com/): A website that shows you subscriber and view count comparison of the third and second most subscribed-to channels on youtube

+- Nov 23, 2020
     - [Covid Tracking Project Library](https://github.com/gadhagod/covid-tracking-project): A python wrapper for the Covid Tracking Project API

 - Nov 19, 2020